cartolabot/cartolabot/README.md

 # CartolaBot
-Yor personal assistent for football data
+Yor personal assistent for anything you want.

 ## Project Structure